W. H. Waller

 William Henry Waller (May 14, 1835 – December 24, 1885) was mayor of Ottawa in 1877.

 He was born at Castle Waller in Newport, County Tipperary, Ireland in 1835 and came to Canada with his family in 1853.
 He settled in Toronto and was employed at The Globe.
 In 1861, he came to Ottawa as a member of the editorial staff of the Ottawa Union.
 He later became an insurance broker in partnership with Roderick O'Connor.

-Waller was an alderman on city council from 1874 to 1875 and became mayor upon the death of G. B. Lyon-Fellowes.
+Waller was an alderman on city council from 1874 to 1875 and became mayor in a by-election, following the death of G. B. Lyon-Fellowes.
 He served as president of the Capital Mutual Building Society of Ottawa from 1876 to 1874.
 He was named registrar for Carleton County in 1879.